logo

 One might wonder, in spite of so many advantages, why floating PVs are not a common sight yet.
 There are quite a few challenges and considerations which are preventing the floating PV installations from catching apace.

-3. Corrosion And Other Issues: Installations in water are more prone to corrosion and damages resulting out of it.
-The climate moves the water bodies is normally more humid and will call for materials which can withstand these conditions.
-Apart from metalwork, the wires, adhesives, sealants would also have to be capable of sustaining these effects.
-Installing PV in salt water (oceans) is even more challenging due to the highly corroding nature of the salty water.
+3. Corrosion and Other Issues: Installations in water are more prone to corrosion and damages resulting from it.
+The climate moves the water bodies, is normally more humid, and will call for materials which can withstand these conditions.
+Apart from metalwork, the wires, adhesives, and sealants would also have to be capable of sustaining these effects.
+Installing PV in salt water (oceans) is even more challenging due to the highly corrosive nature of the salty water.

-4. Impact ODrinking Water: Most of the water-bodies in our discussion are the water-bodies having potable water.
+4. Impact on Drinking Water: Most of the water bodies in our discussion are the water-bodies having potable water.
 The materials used in the construction of the PV panels and floating assembly should be non contaminating.
 Any negligence on this front can cause serious damage.
 This will also call for creating new standards and testing methodologies.

 How do floating PV modules actually generate electricity?
 Not much different than the conventional PV modules.
-The only difference is the fact that in the case of floating modules, batteries and other equipment is located on the shore.
-Usually, dead weights are used to anchor the plant at a particular location.
+The only difference is the fact that in the case of floating modules, batteries and other equipment are located on the shore.
+Usually, deadweights are used to anchor the plant at a particular location.
 These plants will have all other ancillary devices like solar tracking devices, weather monitoring stations, etc. for proper functioning.

-Here are some pointers which emphasize on the forward-looking approach of India towards the floating PV technology:
+Here are some pointers that emphasize the forward-looking approach of India towards the floating PV technology:

-India’s so far the largest floating solar plant is located in Banasura Sagar reservoir in Wayanad, Kerala, Spread over 6,000 square meters, this is a 500 kW plant.
+India’s largest floating solar plant so far is located in the Banasura Sagar reservoir in Wayanad, Kerala.
+Spread over 6,000 square metres, this is a 500 kW plant.

 NTPC has issued tenders in excess of 200 MW of grid-connected floating PV installations in the different parts of the country.